sugarcrm/IPRestrictionManager/README.md

 * irm_iprestrictionmanager_users_c

 # Recovering When Locked Out
 Should a situation occur where you are unable to authenticate, you can use the section below to regain access to the system.
-You should note that the the IP Restriction Manager is disabled if the user is logging in from `localhost` or `127.0.0.1`.
+You should note that the the IP Restriction Manager is always disabled if the user is logging in from `localhost` or `127.0.0.1`.

 ## On-Site